-Development of the content outline for Quarterly Questions adhered to psychometric guidelines for exam development and relied primarily on existing evidence-based literature and expert consensus.
-Expert consensus was provided by volunteer practicing ophthalmologists representing the following subspecialties: Cataract/Anterior, Cornea/External Disease, Glaucoma, Neuro-Orbital, Oculoplastics, Pediatrics/Strabismus Segment, Refraction and Optics, Retina-Vitreous, and Uveitis.
+Development of the content outline for Quarterly Questions[®] adhered to psychometric guidelines for exam development and relied primarily on existing evidence-based literature and expert consensus.
+Expert consensus was provided by volunteer practicing ophthalmologists representing the following subspecialties: Cataract, Comprehensive, Cornea and External Disease, Glaucoma, Medical Retina, Neuro-ophthalmology and Orbit, Oculoplastics and Orbit, Pediatric Ophthalmology and Strabismus, Refractive Management and Optics, Retina and Vitreous, and Uveitis.
 These volunteers included representatives of the American Academy of Ophthalmology (AAO) and other ophthalmology subspecialty societies, and represented a great diversity in gender, age, practice type, and geography.

-Following the development of the content outline, the blueprint weights (percentages) were established through a practice analysis survey which was sent to the ABO diplomate community in January 2017.
+Following the development of the content outline, relative weights (percentages) were established through a practice analysis survey which was sent to the ABO diplomate community in 2021.
 The survey asked diplomates to weigh the importance of each content outline task for safe and effective practice.
 All diplomates rated the importance of the core content outline, and diplomates also rated the importance of the domain and task areas in their reported primary practice emphasis area.